lalugofur/Project-Capstone-Bangkit-Academy-2024/README.md

 ## Current Features

-This was the early features that this application has.
+These are the early features that this application has.

 ### 1. Login
 <img src="https://github.com/lalugofur/Project-Capstone-Bangkit-Academy-2024/assets/114993825/cfe84c2e-2244-4043-a3a7-4d98fc82ec36" alt="Login Page" style="border: 1px solid #ccc; padding: 5px; width: 300px;">